spm/spm-docs/docs/tutorials/beginners/installing_spm.md

 # Introducing SPM

-SPM (Statistical Parametric Mapping) is a Matlab toolobox designed for the analysis of brain imaging data such as MRI/fMRI, MEG and EEG.
+SPM (Statistical Parametric Mapping) is a MATAB toolobox designed for the analysis of brain imaging data such as MRI/fMRI, MEG and EEG.
 It has been developed by the Imaging Neuroscience methods team at UCL since the early 1990s.
-SPM provides a set of functions that you can access from the Matlab command line or through a graphical user interface (GUI).
+SPM provides a set of functions that you can access from the MATAB command line or through a graphical user interface (GUI).

 # Installing SPM

 ## Option 1 - If you are using Desktop@UCL Anywhere

 SPM is already available in a special network folder set up for our course.
-We just need to let Matlab know where to find it.
-To do that, run Matlab, copy the following code into the Matlab command window and press Enter:
+We just need to let MATAB know where to find it.
+To do that, run MATAB, copy the following code into the MATAB command window and press Enter:

 ```matlab
    addpath('S:\FBS_CLNE0068\SPM');